Getting to Glasgow

 You can plan your train journey with National Rail on their website.

 If you’re travelling across Scotland only, then plan your journey with Scot Rail.
-Don’t forget – Kids aged 5 and under Go Free with Scot Rail.
+Don’t forget – Kids aged 5 and under Travel for a Quid.
 If you’re joining us from elsewhere, Scot Rail offer various travel passes which make exploring Scotland great value and very simple.

 Glasgow is at the centre of a major road hub making access incredibly easy by car.
 Scotland has an extensive motorway road network.